 Coldplay deny intention to perform concerts in Israel and Palestine

-Coldplay have cleared up speculation of concerts in Israel and Palestine, telling fans they are just visiting to listen and learn.
+Coldplay have denied speculation they will perform in Israel and Palestine, telling fans they are just visiting to listen and learn.

-Frontman Chris Martin shared a selfie of the group on their travels with a statement denying any plans to perform or sign a new contract.
+Frontman Chris Martin shared a selfie of the group on their travels with a statement denying any plans to stage a concert or sign a new contract.

-The post, put up on the band's Twitter and Instagram accounts on Friday, read: "Hi everyone.
+The post, on the band's Twitter and Instagram accounts on Friday, read: "Hi everyone.

 "We are in Israel and Palestine to listen and learn and that's all; there is no concert scheduled, we are just having an interesting and enlightening trip to learn about the area.